[Exclusive] EU fears 'unravelling' of Ethiopia

 "Without factoring in new needs in Tigray, there are 15.2 million people in need of humanitarian assistance in Ethiopia," the EU report noted.

-In terms of regional spill-over, the Tigray conflict had already begun to create "a security vacuum in Somalia, as Ethiopia forces fighting Al-Shabaab outside Amison have been recalled," it said.
+In terms of regional spill-over, the Tigray conflict had already begun to create "a security vacuum in Somalia, as Ethiopian forces fighting Al-Shabaab outside Amisom have been recalled," it said.

 Al-Shabaab is a jihadist group in east Africa, which has, in the past, massacred civilians in Kenya and attacked US military bases.